jonnonz1/nz-statute-book/acts/public/2015/environmental-reporting-act-2015.md

 # Environmental Reporting Act 2015
-_Consolidation as at 2020-08-07_
+_Consolidation as at 2021-10-28_

 ### 1 Title
 This Act is the Environmental Reporting Act 2015.

 ### 2 Commencement
-This Act comes into force on the earlier of the following:
+(1) This Act comes into force on the earlier of the following:
   (a) a date appointed by the Governor-General by Order in Council (and 1 or more orders may be made bringing different provisions into force on different dates):
   (b) the day that is 9 months after the date on which this Act receives the Royal assent.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Preliminary provisions